 - Physical checks at the Border Control Posts for animals and POAO, plus plants and plant products

-If goods comply with the Rules of Origin (RoO), zero tariffs and quotas are applicable on both EU and UK entries.
+If goods qualify for the Rules of Origin (RoO), zero duty tariffs may be applicable on both EU and UK entries.
 The importer is obliged to prove the preferential origin with a “Statement on origin” provided by the exporter, alternatively with records fulfilling the criteria defined by “Importers knowledge”.

 EORI numbers of exporter and importer

-The Economic Operators Registration and Identification (EORI) number is a prerequisite for customs clearance of goods in the European Union and the UK
+The Economic Operators Registration and Identification (EORI) number is a prerequisite for customs clearance of goods in the EU and the UK.

-If the shipper creates the export declaration independently, provide the MRN number of the export declaration (EAD) — to be inserted in the transport order — and handover the export accompanying document to the driver.
-From January 1, 2021 also required for goods values below EUR 1,000.
+If the shipper creates the export declaration independently, provide the Movement Reference Number (MRN) of the Export Accompanied Document (EAD) – to be inserted in the transport order – and handover the export accompanying document to Kuehne+Nagel.

+Stating terms & conditions, value, quantity and description of goods.
 Customs duties and valued added tax are calculated based on the value of goods and currency.
-Includes EORI of Exporter and for UK-destined goods EORI of Importer.

 Customs tariff number (HS code) of the goods